top of page

 CORE CONCEPT

-Students spend over 16 hours a week on coursework but only 6–10 hours socializing and spending time with friends...but why?
+Students spend 16+ hours a week on coursework but only 6–10 hours with friends mainly because it’s hard to coordinate busy schedules.

 IMG_C9E663E5199C-1.jpeg